Updated: Sep 15

 To do so, simply leave a clear plastic tarp on the soil surface for 4-6 weeks during the hottest part of the year.
 That tarp will trap the heat of the sun, which will help to reduce the issue.

-Also, choose resistant varieties when possible, keep a clean garden, and rotate your crops properly.
+Also, choose resistant varieties when possible, keep a clean garden, and rotate crops

 You can also try raising your soil’s pH to a more alkaline 7.2 by mixing oyster shell or dolomite lime into your garden in the fall.